dashkite/scout/README.md

 *expects path, api  → statuses*
 *expects method  → statuses*

-Returns the list of possible statuses for a response, given either a path and an API description or a signature.
+Returns the list of possible statuses for a response, given either a path and an API description or a method.

 ### signature